josdejong/jsoneditor/README.md

     browserify ./index.js -o ./jsoneditor.custom.js -s JSONEditor

-The Ace editor, used in mode `code`, accounts for about 75% of the total size of the library.
+The Ace editor, used in mode `code`, accounts for about one third of the total size of the library.
 To exclude the Ace editor from the bundle:

     browserify ./index.js -o ./jsoneditor.custom.js -s JSONEditor -x brace -x brace/mode/json -x brace/ext/searchbox